Atlantis-Software/offshore-docs/models/data-types-attributes.md

 }
 ```

-Be warned, that Waterline may implement more keywords in the future which would conflict with any custom keywords in your application.
+Be warned, that Offshore may implement more keywords in the future which would conflict with any custom keywords in your application.